shuohaopolyu/TL-RNN-StatePrediction-StructDyn/README.md

 python main.py
 ```

-Note: Depending on which steps of the experiment you wish to run, you may need to uncomment or comment certain lines in `main.py` to include or exclude specific functions.
+_Note_: Depending on which steps of the experiment you wish to run, you may need to uncomment or comment certain lines in `main.py` to include or exclude specific functions.
 This allows you to execute different parts of the experiment as needed.

 ## License